 People with time, patience, and comfort negotiating face-to-face.
 Also works better for niche or enthusiast vehicles where buyers seek you out (think: Miatas, Wranglers, manual-transmission anything).

-Option 3: The Dealer Network Offer
+Option 3: The Buy Center Offer

 How it works